Gorhamson/Craft-optimization/README.md

 Minecraft is very memory dependent.
 In a lot of cases memory can make the difference between a playable and not playble experience.

 its highly recommended you add at least 2048mb of memory.
 When adding more memory use intervals of 1024 so if you are looking to add 8gb it would be 1024 x 8.
-So your memory ammount would be 8192mb.
+So your memory amount would be 8192mb.
 Its suggested that unless absolutely required you use no more than
 10gb.
 More than that can cause issues in java.